On Graph Odd Edge-Colorings and Odd Edge-Coverings: Some Special Cases

-Then, by Lemma~\ref{forest}, we can obtain an odd $2$-edge-coloring for $T_1\cup T_2\cup \{vu\}$ with colors $3$ and $4$, such that all the edges incident to $v$ are colored with $3$ since $d_{T_1\cup T_2\cup \{vu\}}(v)$ is odd.
+Now, by Lemma~\ref{forest}, there exists an odd $2$-edge-coloring of $T_1\cup T_2\cup \{uv\}$ with color set $\{3,4\}$, such that all the edges incident to $v$ are colored with $3$ since $d_{T_1\cup T_2\cup \{uv\}}(v)$ is odd.
 Subsequently, we replace all edges colored with $4$ in $C$ (respectively, $D$) with color $2$ (respectively, color $1$).
-Thus, we obtain an odd $3$-edge-covering, where $vu$ is the only edge that receives two colors, namely, colors $1$ and $3$.
+This gives an odd $3$-edge-covering of $G$, where $uv$ is the only edge that receives two colors, namely, colors $1$ and $3$.
 Consequently, $\min \text{ovl}(G)\leq 2$. \end{proof}

-Below we rephrase Claim 2 and Claim 3 in the proof of Theorem 1 in ~\cite{petruvsevski2019coverability}, only for simple graphs in our context. \begin{lemma} Let $G$ be a connected simple graph with odd order and $v$ be an even vertex with $w\in N_G(v)$.
+Below we rephrase Claims 2 and 3 from the proof of Theorem 1 in~\cite{petruvsevski2019coverability}, only for simple graphs in our context. \begin{lemma} Let $G$ be a simple connected graph of odd order.
+Let $v$ be an even internal vertex of $G$ and $w\in N_G(v)$.
 We have the following: \begin{enumerate} \item[(a)] If $d_G(w)$ is even and $w$ is an internal vertex of $G-v$, then $G$ admits an odd $3$-edge-coloring, which implies $\min \text{ovl}(G)=0$. \item[(b)] If $d_G(w)$ is odd, and there exists an internal vertex $u$ of $G-v$, such that $u\in N_{G-v}(w)$ and $u\notin N_G(v)$, then there is an odd $3$-edge-covering $\varphi$ of $G$, with $\text{ovl}(\varphi)\leq 2$. \end{enumerate} \end{lemma} \begin{proof} Let $d_G(v)=2k$.